 To save money, we had lunch at Riverside Park using what we packed for camping.
 This awesome cooler helped us keep everything edible (and reasonably cold) in the hot weather and was a great investment that ultimately saved us money throughout the trip!

 By late afternoon, we were ready for some time in a pool or air conditioning or both.
 Our AirBnb (unfortunately no longer listed) totally delivered, leaving us relaxed and ready to go to the mountains the next day!

 If you’re okay with adding a not-insignificant amount of time to your drive, you could spend the night in Palisade (also probably more expensive) and backtrack a little to drive over the Grand Mesa on your way to Telluride.
 We optimized for time and cheap camping for this trip!

 Day 3: Grand Junction to Telluride

 Our last-minute detour put us in Telluride the same weekend as the Bluegrass Festival (arguably the biggest event of the year in Telluride), so again, we really should’ve Googled a bit before this trip.
 We needed to get to the campground ASAP since it was first-come, first-serve, so we high-tailed it out of Grand Junction first thing in the morning and started the drive to snag a campsite.

-The mountains of southwest Colorado are arguably some of the most beautiful in the state.
+I think the mountains of southwest Colorado are the most beautiful in the state.
 We were in complete awe once the San Juan range started popping up on the horizon, and that only continued as we drove into Telluride.
 We were lucky to get the last campsite, right on the river, at Matterhorn Campground outside of town.

 Pit Stop Suggestions